What is Meditation

 So, what is meditation?
 It is the process of transforming your failures into gateways to higher understanding and transcendence.

-Man has to seek God in error and forgetfulness and foolishness.
+Man has to seek himself in error and forgetfulness and foolishness.

 Meditation is an eternal spiraling repetition towards wisdom.
 Take it for granted—life will bring you through almost endless cycles of error, forgetfulness, and foolishness.
 This is why there will be many repetitions on Meditation.dk.
 A curious feature of the outward-facing, information-based academic ego is that it believes it understands as long as things are explained just once.
 This might be true for knowledge or information, but wisdom operates differently.

 The unknown remains unknown because we think we know it.
-In constant self-remembrance, this 'truth' will be repeated as a mantra on Meditation.dk.
+In constant repetitive self-remembering masassge, this 'truth' will be repeated as a mantra on Meditation.dk.
+Mantras are spiritual massage.

 The Invisible Thread